neillimaye/neillimaye.github.io/index.md

 [Blockchain Lightbulb](https://github.com/neillimaye/lightbulb-blockchain) - Source code only - A simple React application running on an Ethereum blockchain (powered by ganache) using the Truffle JS library.
 It updates the ledger every time a button is clicked.
 Simple functionality.

-Unity Game collection - A collection of games I built from Illinois' CS 199-GAM class
+Unity Game collection  - A collection of games I built from Illinois' CS 199-GAM class - Currently linked to the github repo with the code unity exports, but I was able to host them on github pages before so I'll get that done after I finish

 [Roll A Ball](https://github.com/neillimaye/web_game)